joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/movie-clip-example-runtime-assets-explorer.md

 #### Creating classes for each MovieClip asset

-For this example, we’ll merely extend the MovieClip class without adding any functionality to the custom assets.
+For this example, we'll merely extend the MovieClip class without adding any functionality to the custom assets.
 The following code for AnimatingStar is analogous to that of AnimatingBox: